codeforamerica/safety-net-apis/docs/getting-started/frontend-developers.md

 # Getting Started: Frontend Developers

 This guide is for developers building frontend applications that consume Safety Net APIs.
-You'll use pre-built npm packages with TypeScript clients and Zod schemas.
+You'll use pre-built npm packages with TypeScript SDK functions and Zod schemas.

 ## What You'll Do

-- Install a state-specific npm package with type-safe schemas and API clients
+- Install a state-specific npm package with typed SDK and Zod schemas
 - Integrate into your frontend application
 - Develop against the mock server while the backend is in progress
 - Set up CI/CD to test your frontend